-In his ambitious and moving first novel, Daniel Torday (whose novella The Sensualist (2012) received the National Jewish Book Award for debut fiction) sets two Jewish stories in rich contrapuntal relation.
+In his ambitious and moving first novel, Daniel Torday (whose novella The Sensualist won the 2012 National Jewish Book Award for Debut Fiction) sets two Jewish stories in rich contrapuntal relation.
 The first is told by an adult Eli Goldstein, looking back on his teenage self, coming of age in the Boston suburbs of the 1980s on the threshold of Jewish consciousness, and how he learned about the tragic story of Jewish life in Eastern Europe during World War II.
 That fraught narrative is told by his beloved Uncle Poxl, in a best-selling memoir, about his experience during the War as an émigré pilot for the British Royal Air Force, flying bombing missions over Nazi Germany.

 The novel shifts between Eli’s youthful encounters with his charismatic uncle, whose story resonates for the nephew with the authority of Jewish history and memory, and long sections of Poxl’s actual “narrative,” which upon publication made him an overnight literary sensation.
 While Poxl is reviewed everywhere and celebrated as a newly discovered Jewish witness to the War in the tradition of Primo Levi and Elie Wiesel, the proud nephew waits for his signed copy.
 Unaccountably, the longed-for volume never arrives.
 There is, it turns out, something mysterious about Uncle Poxl.
 Torday’s achievement is to make the enigmatic, unforgettable Uncle and his fascinating war story come alive.